NDIS Terms and Definitions

 Participants

-Participants are people with disability who take part in the NDIS.
+Participants are people with disabilities who take part in the NDIS.

 Provider